Optimizing Your Author Website for Conversions

-- Is it simple and has fewer fields?
-(Stats shows using one additional form field decreased conversions by 11 percent).
+- Is it simple and contains fewer fields?
+(Additional form fields can decrease conversions by 11%)

-- Does it have a close button so users don’t feel you are hungry for their email address?
+- Does it have a close button to make visitors feel in control of their information?

-- Where should the form appear when a visitor is scrolling down your landing page?
+- Where should the form appear as the visitor scrolls down your landing page?

 Design Your Pages